 But in New Zealand, government birth data gathered from 1980 to 2015 shows December 25 is also the least common birthday, and the most common is September 30.
 Christmas in New Zealand is in the summertime, so December doesn't have to be cold to inspire more baby-making.

 Working backward from this information we see that late-summer early-fall birthday people were conceived in late fall to mid-winter, with conceptions peaking around Christmas and New Year's Day.
 An online claim that Scorpio (October-November) is the most common zodiac sign, followed by Virgo and then Gemini, gives no source for that information.
 But as Valentine's Day, February 14, has been inflated into a major holiday, there are more November births, peaking on the days November 1, 7, 19, 20 and 21.
-So the millennial generation might indeed include a larger percentage of Scorpios.
+The millennial generation seems to include a larger percentage of Scorpios.

-The month with the fewest birthdays is February because it's the shortest month, but the full-length month with the fewest birthdays is January.
-Several astrological sources say that Aquarius (late January to February 21) is the least common zodiac sign.
+The month with the fewest birthdays is February because it's the shortest month, but the full-length month with the fewest birthdays is January, making Aquarius (late January to February 21) the least common zodiac sign.
 No sources agree on the second-least-common zodiac sign, although some suggest it is Gemini.
 If we were to count only the youngest Americans, the second-least-likely zodiac sign would be Capricorn.